 - Spinal injections

 If conservative and alternative treatments fail, determine the least invasive efficacious surgical treatment possible.
-The minimally invasive, outpatient procedures performed by the orthopedic surgeons at Laser Spine Institute utilize endoscopic technology.
-LSI’s procedures require a smaller incision than traditional open back surgery, allowing patients to encounter fewer risks and enjoy a much shorter recovery time.
+The outpatient procedures performed by the orthopedic surgeons at Laser Spine Institute utilize minimally invasive technology.
+Our procedures require a smaller incision than traditional open back surgery, allowing patients to encounter fewer risks and enjoy a much shorter recovery time.
 Contact Laser Spine Institute today for more information.